utkusarioglu/endpoint/README.md

 # Endpoint Tools

 An opinionated but customizable tool for designing, enforcing and communicating rest endpoints.
-Allowing teams to design API-first applications where api shape is a library to be imported and consumed like everything else.
+Allowing teams to design API-first applications where the api shape is a library to be imported and consumed like everything else.

 ## Features